DanielCardeal/scheduly/docs/model.md

 + `conflict/6(first course id, first course group, second course group, second course group, weekday, period)`

   Register schedule conflicts between two different courses or two different offerings of the same course.
 Conflicts occur when two classes occur in the same period and weekday.
+Note that `jointed` classes don't count as conflicting by the scheduler.

 ### Aliases

 This predicates don't add information about the model, but they facilitate